 How do we see more weddings you've photographed?

 Absolutely!
 Please see my blog to poke around and find other weddings I've photographed, or request to view a few full galleries.

 What are your travel terms?

-I primarily work in Kitsap County, but travel between Port Townsend, to Tacoma, and Olympia (generally up to 1 hour from Bremerton or 50 miles cap).
+I reside in Kitsap County, but travel between Kitsap, Pierce, Mason, and Jefferson Counties.
+Includes: Bremerton, Silverdale, Poulsbo, Port Orchard, Port Gamble, Port Townsend, Kingston, Bainbridge Island, Gig Harbor, Tacoma, Olympia.
+Maximum travel radius is approximately 1 hour or 50 miles from Bremerton, WA. (generally up to 1 hour from Bremerton or 50 miles cap).
 If using multiple locations for your session, remember to account for the traveling time between the locations.
 Note: Basic Engagement Sessions are only eligible for Kitsap County locations.

 What is your photography style?